swcarpentry/DEPRECATED-boot-camps/python/biopython/Readme.md

         print i.qualifiers["locus_tag"][0], i.qualifiers["protein_id"][0] , i.qualifiers["gene"][0],  i.qualifiers["translation"][0]

 ```
 Oops.
 This doesn't work.
-Not all the CDS records have ```qualifiers["gene"]``` defined, so I get a KeyError when I try to access qualifiers["gene"] for the feature that doesn't have the key "gene".
-We need a ```try... except``` conditional to trap the error and fill it in with a default value.
+This is because not all the CDS records have ```qualifiers["gene"]``` defined, so python raises a KeyError when I try to access qualifiers["gene"] for the feature that doesn't have the key "gene".
+We can correct this problem by putting the line that tries to access ```qualifiers["gene"]``` inside of a ```try... except``` conditional.
+This lets us fill it in with a default value if "gene" isn't defined.
 ```python
 for i in gbrecord.features:
     if i.type == "CDS" :